Dorona Alberti

-Dorona Alberti (born 1975 in Maastricht) is a singer and actress whose projects include: industrial music act KMFDM, Hobson, Fairocious, Old Shoes, Pick up the Pieces, Briskey, and most recently, the Dutch/Belgian Lounge group Gare du Nord.
+Dorona Alberti (1975, Maastricht) is a Dutch singer and actress whose projects include: the industrial music act KMFDM, Hobson, Fairocious, Old Shoes, Pick up the Pieces, Briskey, and the Dutch/Belgian Lounge group Gare du Nord.

 History

 Alberti studied theater at the University of Amsterdam and jazz at Rotterdam Conservatory.
-She began working with KMFDM in 1992, and performed on most of the albums in the 1990s.
+She began working with KMFDM in 1992, and performed on most of their albums in the 1990s.
 In 1999, she had a role in a short Dutch-language Flemish film called To Speak, which is available on a compilation DVD titled 10 jaar Leuven Kort.